ebebbington/denv-creator/README.md

-# *D*ocker *Env*ironment *Creator* (denv-creator)
+# Docker Environment Creator (denv-creator)

-Creates all the neccessary files and configurations to build a working docker enironment from scratch, from the command line.
-This will create the configuration for each container you specify in a list **but limited to what is supported**, and includes:

-* All docker files

-* Container configurations

-* ...
-And many more!
+***This project is under construction and does not currently function properly.
+Feel free to use it and test it.***

+Automates the process of creating a docker environment (using `docker-compose`) with all the containers you want, also with all of their respective configuration files.
+This can be done by answering a few questions on the command line.

-## Supported Containers
+# Supported Containers

 * Nginx ***(WIP)***
+* PHP-FPM ***(WIP)***

-## Requirements
+# Requirements

 * Python

-## Install and Run
+# Install and Run

 *Note: All files related to the docker environment will reside **under** this cloned project - make sure to make this cloned project the name of your project.
 Say you clone this project in `/tmp/my-docker-project`, the files will be placed underneath such as `/tmp/my-docker-project/docker-compose.yml`*